psolimine/psolimine/content/publications/mrsbncr/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the SPIE, Smart Biomedical and Physiological Sensor Technology XV*
+publication: In *Proceedings of the SPIE, Smart Biomedical and Physiological Sensor Technology XVI*
 publication_short: ''

 abstract: